QUB-ASL/bzzz/design/Parts_for_3D_printing_and_laser_cutting/README.md

 Depending on which motor stand is used a different propeller guard will be needed.

 If the 'Non-rotating' motor stand is used the 'Symmetrical' propeller guard as seen in the photo below can be used.
+To reduce time with 3D printing, it is printed in two halves (top/bottom) then glued and screwed together.

 <img width="500" src="Propeller_guards/symmetrical_propeller_guard.png">